By Tim Spencer-Lane (article updated 2 June 2022)

 Integrated care boards and integrated care partnerships

-The bill will establish statutory integrated care boards (ICBs).
+The act establishes statutory integrated care boards (ICBs).
 These will replace, and take over most of the functions of, clinical commissioning groups (CCGs).
 Each ICB will consist of a chair, chief executive officer, and representatives from NHS trusts and NHS foundation trusts, general practice, and local authorities.

 Beyond that, local areas will be able to determine any further representation in their area.
 In the future, the functions of an ICB will include the role of a responsible body (the body charged with authorising arrangements giving rise to a deprivation of liberty) under the Liberty Protection Safeguards.